NorskHelsenett/kitty/README.md

 1. Run `/init` inside the TUI (or it runs automatically on first launch)
 2. Kitty scans your project directory and generates `KITTY.md`
 3. On every new chat, the agent loads this context for richer, more accurate answers
-4. Update anytime with `/reinit` to refresh the project snapshot
+4. Run `/init` anytime to refresh the project snapshot

 This is especially useful for:
 - Understanding project structure without having to explain it each time